matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - Continuous integration is a developer workflow in which developers frequently pull from the master and commit their changes into a feature branch in a source code repository.
-- Continuous delivery is a workflow that is triggered when changes are pushed to the master repository.
+- Continuous delivery is a workflow that is triggered when changes pushed to the master repository.

 **2. How can Container Builder and Container Registry help you build a continuous integration and delivery pipeline?**